Uber Plans to Turn Driver Fleet into Sensor Grid for AV Companies

 Why This Matters

-Uber CTO Praveen Neppalli Naga revealed plans to equip driver vehicles with sensors to collect real-world data for autonomous vehicle companies.
-The initiative extends beyond current AV Labs program using dedicated fleet.
+Uber CTO Praveen Neppalli Naga revealed plans to equip millions of drivers' cars with sensors to collect real-world data for autonomous vehicle companies, expanding beyond current AV Labs program using dedicated fleet.